Magnetic-tape data storage: Sequential access to data

-File systems require data and metadata to be stored on the data storage medium.
-Storing metadata in one place and data in another, as is done with disk-based file systems, requires repositioning activity.
-As a result, most tape systems use a simplified filesystem in which files are addressed by number, not by filename.
-Metadata such as file name or modification time is typically not stored at all.
-Tape labels store such metadata, and they are used for interchanging data between systems.
-File archiver and backup tools have been created to pack multiple files along with the related metadata into a single tape file.
-Serpentine tape drives (e.g., QIC) offer improved access time by switching to the appropriate track; tape partitions are used for directory information.
+For some systems, metadata such as file name or modification time may not stored.
+Modern file archiver and backup tools allow for both compression and retention of metadata on tape backups.
 The Linear Tape File System is a method of storing file metadata on a separate part of the tape.
 This makes it possible to copy and paste files or directories to a tape as if it were a disk, but does not change the fundamental sequential access nature of tape.

 Access time

 Tape has a long random access time since the deck must wind an average of one-third the tape length to move from one arbitrary position to another.
 Tape systems attempt to alleviate the intrinsic long latency, either using indexing, where a separate lookup table (tape directory) is maintained which gives the physical tape location for a given data block number (a must for serpentine drives), or by marking blocks with a tape mark that can be detected while winding the tape at high speed.